zeddic/zeddic.github.io/notes/docker.md

   export DOCKER_HOST=tcp://localhost:2375
   ```
 5. Verify it is running with `docker info`
+6. Update how WSL mounts your local drives due to a Docker Volume/WSL incompatibility.
+See [this article](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) for details.
+Basically you need to configure WSL to mount drives as /c/ instead of /mnt/c/
+7. Share your drive within Docker for Windows settings.
+Note: If you don't have a password for your windows account, you'll need to create a new User for Docker and add it to the Admin group for windows.
+See [this discussion](https://forums.docker.com/t/how-to-share-windows-drives-with-a-user-without-password/22933/3)

+Note: This only applies to WSL1.
+WSL2 (coming 2020) is supposed to support running docker directly

 ## Dockerfile
 Dockerfiles are configuration files that allow you setup your conatiner.
 Docker has a repository of *images* for different applications.
 Dockerfiles let you specify a series of steps to perform on one of these images, allowing you to extend it (aka layer) and thus create a *new image*.
 For example, you might want to take an Ubuntu image add add a series of bash commands to `apt-get install` some additional packages.